 For arrival into Santa Fe, something I did not realize is that the airport is very small.
 You also have the option of flying into Albuquerque and traveling via car transfer to Santa Fe, which is about 60 some miles.
 Their airport is a little larger depending upon which airline you choose.
 I flew American Airlines into Santa Fe and was on a regional jet from Dallas to Santa Fe.

 1. La Posada: This hotel is a Marriott property.
 It has a central location being only a couple of short blocks from the main city square.
 The hotel is spread out with many different buildings, and the rooms have entry from semi public spaces rather than hotel hallways.
-I thought that the decor was what I would imagine when I think of New Mexico.
-Is that bad to say?
+The decor was of traditional southwestern design.
 There was a cozy fireplace in the corner of the room, which I always think is a great addition to any hotel room.
 The hotel does offer some activities, for example, s’mores by the fireplace in the evening.
 In addition, for being a hotel guest, you have access to the spa facilities such as the steam room.
 There is also a 24 hour fitness center.

 2. La Fonda: This hotel is also in a very central location.
 It is just adjacent to the main city square.
 When we checked in, they gave us a map highlighting all of the nearby sites/hotels.
 I thought that the rooms were relatively modern with nice decor, especially the bathrooms.
 They still kept the traditional “New Mexico” decor alive.
 The hallways did not seem as updated as the rooms themselves.
 A couple of things I enjoyed were the mini fridge in the room that was stocked with water.
 They always left additional bottled water each day.
 This was a great touch.